bsach64/goback/README.md

 ## Usage
 ### Client
-The client command opens a prompt allowing you to interact with the backup system.
+The client command opens a prompt allowing you to interact with the backup tool.
 It includes options for uploading files, listing directories, and exiting.

 ![client-usage](https://i.imgur.com/Ocu6ZqM.png)
 ### Server